Cath Kidston: Family background and early life

+Kidston was born in Hampshire, England and grew up in the Cotswolds.
 Kidston's paternal grandparents were Glen Kidston, a successful racing driver for Bentley in the 1920s, and Nancy Soames.
 Nancy is also Samantha Cameron's paternal grandmother, making them half first cousins.
 Television presenters Kirstie Allsopp and Sofie Allsopp are her maternal second cousins, daughters of Charles Allsopp, 6th Baron Hindlip, the former chairman of Christie's.

+Kidston was diagnosed as dyslexic but wasn't aware until her mother told her when she was 24.

 Career

+Prior to founding the Cath Kidston brand, Kidston worked in shops and galleries, later starting a design company with a friend.
+For a time, she worked for Nicky Haslam.

 Kidston opened her first shop in London's Holland Park in 1993, selling hand-embroidered tea-towels.

 By the end of 2013, she had 136 outlets, including a flagship store on Piccadilly next to Fortnum & Mason and four stores in China.
 Appearing on BBC Radio 4's Desert Island Discs programme, Kidston described her shops as provoking a 'Marmite reaction': "People either love it and want a little bit of it very much, or want to stab us."

 In 2010, she sold a majority stake of the company to private equity investors TA Associates, retaining a minority stake and remaining the company's Creative Director.
+The sale was reported to be worth £100 million.

 Prince George wore one of her outfits, which quickly sold out.

+In 2021, Kidston founded the brand C.Atherley, a British beauty company that sells creams, bath oils and diffusers.